mason-bially/500locol-ecs/manuscript.md

 pos->values[foo] = { 3.0, 4.0 };
 ```

-Now everything is named, but we can really use it to display useful data.
+Now everything is named, but we can't really use it to display useful data yet.
 For that, we need...

 ### Component Printers (and Has)